 This might seem counterintuitive, but it is done to prevent cascading failure modes.
 The majority of U.S. viewers are located in the eastern parts of the country.
 If we were to route them all to the zone closest to them, and our cloud provider experienced a failure in that region, the majority of our viewers would experience that failure.
 Compounding the issue, if all those viewers refresh the stream, and we’re now directing viewers to their next-closest healthy zone, we would experience a “thundering herd” problem where all the viewers from the failed zone now dogpile onto the next closest zone.
 The resulting unexpected traffic spike could potentially cause a secondary failure until our systems in the new zone can scale up to meet the additional demand.

-Instead, randomly distributing our U.S. viewers helps mitigate the effect of any initial failure, as well as allows us to evenly distribute failover traffic to the rest of the healthy zones.
+Instead, randomly distributing our U.S. viewers helps mitigate the effect of any initial failure and allows us to evenly distribute failover traffic to the rest of the healthy zones.

 As shown in the three graphs below, different events can have many different requirements depending on the size of the audience and whether the audience is local or geographically dispersed.
-Take a look at the three examples that illustrate the infrastructure challenges broadcasters face in supporting live events.
+Take a look at the three examples illustrating the infrastructure challenges broadcasters face in supporting live events.

-The scenario changes considerably for the Texas state football championships where large numbers of viewers are in the same geography.
+The scenario changes considerably for the Texas state football championships, where large numbers of viewers are in the same geography.
 We handle this in a couple of ways.
 As discussed above, we’ve found that we can assign viewers to manifest servers located in zones outside the immediate geography without impacting the viewer’s experience.
-On top of that, we have a system that monitors the viewership levels in each of the zones and is capable of automatically spinning up manifest generation servers as necessary on a per-zone basis.
+On top of that, we have a system that monitors the viewership levels in each zone and can automatically spin up manifest generation servers as necessary on a per-zone basis.

-For large events such as the NBA Finals, we may pre-scale based on expected viewership, but we have had multiple events where our autoscaling systems handled nearly one million viewers without requiring any pre-warming.
-In addition to increasing scalability, the ability to instantly spread load across manifest servers in a zone-agnostic fashion significantly improves reliability and redundancy across the network.
+We may pre-scale based on expected viewership for large events such as the NBA Finals.
+Still, we have had multiple events where our autoscaling systems handled nearly one million viewers without requiring any pre-warming.
+In addition to increasing scalability, the ability to instantly spread the load across manifest servers in a zone-agnostic fashion significantly improves reliability and redundancy across the network.

 A number of changes and trends across the industry are making cloud scaling more important than ever.
 A major driver is the shrinking interval between requests from the player.
-Our standard live-linear 8-second “what’s next” player request is being driven to 5 seconds, and can be as brief as every 2 seconds for streams where low latency is important.
-This has a major impact on CPU utilization because the server has to respond to 4x as many requests (at 2-second intervals compared to 8-second intervals).
+Our standard live-linear 8-second “what’s next” player request is being driven to 5 seconds and can be as brief as every 2 seconds for streams where low latency is important.
+This majorly impacts CPU utilization because the server has to respond to 4x as many requests (at 2-second intervals compared to 8-second intervals).
 Additionally, blackout and content recommendations now must also be checked more frequently than in the past to avoid errors.

 Further, complex networks of ad servers are becoming more common in our customers’ campaigns.
 Multiple ad network hops can start to cause latency issues.
 For example, network #1 might say, “Here is the list of ads in this break,” only to discover that ad #2 in that break requires a request to another network.
 Ad #3 introduces two more hops, and so on.